Weddings | Baptisms | Funerals

 The Chapel is Hosanna’s intimate, beautiful, and serene setting for life events such as baptisms, weddings, and funerals.
 It features a prayer room, dressing rooms, full immersion baptism pool, high level tech capabilities, and beautiful views of the surrounding gardens.
 The Memorial Gardens include paths, trellises, sitting areas, a footbridge, and extraordinary areas for photography.

-Our Chapel is a beautiful and popular setting for your special day.
-Essential wedding information for both onsite and offsite weddings can be found on our website and we recommend planning at least six months out.
+Our Chapel is the perfect setting for your special day.
+Essential wedding information for both onsite and offsite weddings can be found below and we recommend planning at least six months out.
 Wedding dates are confirmed once registration is completed.

 Please visit our Wedding Information page for more information.

 Hosanna! encourages water baptism after a person has made a personal decision to follow Christ.
 Water baptism is an outward sign of an inner change.
 Baptism by water immersion is a way to publicly profess your own personal faith in Jesus Christ.